 Do your potential customers value free shipping, product variations or customization the most?
 Are they struggling to find answers to their questions or get through your checkout process?

-to these difficult questions by asking the visitors themselves.
+Polling can help you find answers to these difficult questions by asking the visitors themselves.
 Even simple, one-question polls will help you prioritize your store layout.

 Based on a response to your poll, you can send the visitor in one direction or another with intelligent segmentation.
 Polls also allow you to cross-check your assumptions.